pran-7-5/eco_style/README.md

 Amla

-**Apple, strawberry, watermelon, guava, jackfruit, pineapple, lichi, kiwi, raspberry, blueberry should be avoided
+**Apple, strawberry, watermelon, guava, jackfruit, pineapple, lichi, kiwi, raspberry, blueberry should be avoided (steve jobs died because of this)
 ```

 vegetables
 --------------------------------------------------------------------------------------------
 ```
 *** well growth in carbon diaoxide over past 100 years has made plants addicted so, the plants now have bit high sugar levels and decrease in protein but it will level up after the pollution is gone.
-Protein is not necessary for every people except (physical labour) and sugar can be drained by workouts so there is no issue.
+Protein is not necessary for every people except (physical labour) and sugar can be drained by doing excercise so there is no issue.

 Koshola saag (other saags should be avoided)